Thank You Email After Interview [Examples and How To Guide]

 If you replicate this thank you email process, you’re much more likely to reinforce your transferable skills like attention to detail, follow through, and communication as well as have an opportunity to correct part of your interview that, well, maybe didn’t go so well.

-Should I Send a Thank You Email After An Interview
+Should I Send an Email After A Job Interview

 I’m often asked if it is necessary to send thank you emails after an interview, especially when most hiring managers won’t respond.
 And good luck finding any consensus on this topic from career coaches or recruiters.
 I’ve seen some individuals say it is a waste of time because you’re simply adding to the email clutter of managers.
 After all, the average person receives 121 emails every day.
 That is a lot of emails.